CraftAcademyLabs/ca_course/guides/coveralls-ci-cd/coveralls_ci_cd.md

 ![](https://raw.githubusercontent.com/CraftAcademyLabs/ca_course/c9bc41ab6e545fa807f956880f63ddd9a300c336/guides/coveralls-ci-cd/17_coveralls-enabled.png)

-At this point we have successfully added coveralls to our project.
-If you need to have the coveralls token for continuous integration (Semaphore), click on the details button.
+At this point, we have successfully added coveralls to our project.
+If you need to have the coveralls token for continuous integration (Semaphore), click on the Details button.

 If you recently added coveralls to the repository you will be presented by the coveralls `repo_token` straight away.

 ![](https://raw.githubusercontent.com/CraftAcademyLabs/ca_course/c9bc41ab6e545fa807f956880f63ddd9a300c336/guides/coveralls-ci-cd/18_coveralls-repo-token.png)

-If you dont see it when you press details.
+If you don't see it when you press details.
 Then you have to go to the settings for this project to find the coveralls `repo_token`.

 ![](https://raw.githubusercontent.com/CraftAcademyLabs/ca_course/c9bc41ab6e545fa807f956880f63ddd9a300c336/guides/coveralls-ci-cd/19_coveralls-setting-repo-token.png)